wtsi-hpag/easyChain/README.md

         make a directory grch38_vcf and copy all the unzipped GRCh38 VCF files there

-     3. Disease databases such as ClinVar, Gwas_catlog, hgmd and omim We have included these 4 datasets in the pipeline and they will be ready after installation!
-        No action is needed for users
+     3. Disease databases such as ClinVar, Gwas_catlog, hgmd and omim We have included these 4 datasets in the pipeline and they will be ready after installation \ No action is needed for users but copy IMDB to the working directory if you are not working on src  \

      4. VCF files have to be the annotated files with RS numbers assigned to each called varrant Self generated VCFs without annotation will not work